 Suppose you have a Company name QWERTY ltd. It is a company that provides transport facilities.

-It has around 100 trucks in their warehouses.
+It has around 100 trucks in its warehouses.
 Truck transfers the raw materials to different places on behalf of different companies.

-It has to even taken up the loan to purchase rest of the trucks and also its parts which is its Asset.
+It has to even take up the loan to purchase the rest of the trucks and also their parts which are its Asset.

 So the company will calculate the difference between its assets and loans in order to find the value of the company.

-This value of the company is considered what is Net Worth of the company.
+This value of the company is considered what is the Net Worth of the company.

 Where do I find Net Worth?

-Therefore in the Balance Sheet you can find Equity Shareholders under Equity and Liability section as it represents Company’s Net Worth.
+Therefore in the Balance Sheet, you can find Equity Shareholders under the Equity and Liability section as it represents Company’s Net Worth.